Attractions

-Imari ware, which was brought over the sea by the Dutch East India Company from the mid-17th century, has been very popular in Europe since then and has been highly valued as furniture.
-This ceramics museum displays many works of art along with traces of such exchange between the East and the West.
-The "Porcelain Room," where about 3,000 pieces are displayed in one place, is a spectacular sight.
+Imari ware, which was brought over the sea by the Dutch East India Company from the mid-17th century, has been highly popular in Europe since then and has been highly valued as furniture.
+This ceramics museum displays many works of art along with traces of this exchange between East and West.
+The Porcelain Room, where approximately 3,000 pieces are on display, is a spectacular sight.

-Location | I-14 Harbor Town |
+Location Harbor Town

 [Usage Restrictions]